JSearUK/Playthroughs/README.md

 *.../game/Mods/Playthroughs/gui/slotforeground.png*\
 *.../game/Mods/Playthroughs/gui/slotbackground.png*
 - Default image files provided for save slot background and foreground.
 These may be replaced or edited as desired.
-By default, the foreground image is tinted via code to match the color scheme of the GUI of the host project; this can be altered or disabled.
-By default, the background image is simply transparent.
+By default, the foreground image is grayscale and tinted via code to match the color scheme of the GUI of the host project; this can be altered or disabled.
+By default, the background image is transparent.

 *.../game/Mods/Playthroughs/overridescreens-saveload.rpy*
 - The code file minimally disturbs pre-existing game code: the `save():` and `load():` screens are overridden, as are `config.after_load_transition` and `config.exit_transition`.
 The last two are used to reset the Playthroughs system when loading, or exiting the menus; if your code makes non-default use of these transitions already, please integrate the code found in the `ResetPtVars()` function into them.